dotn8/docker-backup-restore/README.md

 - Run `docker-compose up -d` on this file.
 - Do whatever you want to configure the container, add data, etc.
 - `cd` to the path that has the docker-compose file
-- Download `docker-backup.sh` and put it in the same folder as the docker-compose file.
+- Download [docker-backup.sh](https://github.com/dotn8/docker-backup-restore/blob/master/docker-backup.sh) and put it in the same folder as the docker-compose file.
-- Make `docker-backup.sh` executable like this: `chmod +x docker-backup.sh`
+- Make `docker-backup.sh` executable by running this: `chmod +x docker-backup.sh`
 - Create a file for backing up and restoring your stack.
 Let's name it `postgres_backup.sh`.
 Give it the following contents:

 ```bash